Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

 Rice.
 2. Results of treatment of palmoplantar psoriasis in children using a combined method, including local UVB 311 nm therapy and topical calcipotriol.

 use it in pediatric patients (from 6 years of age).
-Calcipotriol is a potent inhibitor of interleukin 1 (IL-1)-induced T-lymphocyte activation and regulates immune processes in the skin.
-For children, the ointment is applied in a thin layer to the affected areas of the skin 2 times a day.
-The maximum weekly dose at the age of over 12 years - no more than 75 g, at the age of 6 to 12 years - no more than 50 g
+Calcipotriol is a potent inhibitor of interleukin 1 (IL-1)-induced T cell activation and regulates immune processes in the skin.
+For children, apply a thin layer of ointment to the affected areas of the skin 2 times a day.
+The maximum weekly dose for children over 12 years of age is no more than 75 g, for children aged 6 to 12 years - no more than 50 g.

 Inclusion criteria: confirmed diagnosis of psoriasis; moderate forms of psoriasis (Psoriatic Area and Severity Index (PASI) more than 10 points, BSA< 10%), стационарная стадия, возраст больных 6-18 лет, подписание информированного согласия.

-To objectify the assessment of the effectiveness of the treatment, we used clinical methods based on the determination of dermatological status indices with the study of objective and subjective symptoms of diseases: GSS (Global Severity Score).
-Monitoring the safety of the combined method was carried out according to the clinical analysis of blood and urine, biochemical analysis of blood.
-Statistical data were analyzed and processed on a personal computer using the Statistica 6.0 and BMDP software package for IBM PC using mathematical statistics methods.
+To objectify the assessment of the effectiveness of the treatment, the work used clinical methods based on determining indices of dermatological status with the study of objective and subjective symptoms of diseases: GSS (Global Severity Score).
+The safety of using the combined method was monitored according to clinical blood and urine tests and biochemical blood tests.
+Analysis and processing of statistical data was performed on a personal computer using the Statistica 6.0 and BMDP software package for IBM PC using mathematical statistics methods.

 Results and discussion

-The effectiveness of the treatment was assessed using PASI, which can range from 0 to 72 points, GSS - from 0 (no skin manifestations) to 5 (very severe psoriasis) points.
+The effectiveness of treatment was assessed using PASI, which can vary from 0 to 72 points, GSS - from 0 (no skin manifestations) to 5 (very severe psoriasis) points.

-Clinical remission was noted with a decrease in PASI, GSS by 95% or more, a significant improvement - a decrease in PASI by 70-94%, improvement - by 30-69%, no dynamics (regression) - less than 29%.
+Clinical remission was stated when PASI, GSS decreased by 95% or more, significant improvement - PASI decreased by 70-94%, improvement - by 30-69%, no dynamics (regression) - less than 29%.

-It should be noted that in no clinical case, after the application of this method, there was no
+It should be noted that in not a single clinical case after using this method was there any improvement in

 PHYSIOTHERAPY, BALNEOLOGY and REHABILITATION.
 2016; 15(6)